day8/re-frame/docs/CodeWalkthrough.md

   :some-query-id  ;; query id (used later in subscribe) a-query-fn)     ;; the function which will compute the query
 ```
-Then later, a view function (domino 5) subscribes to a query like this:
+Later, a view function (domino 5) will subscribe to a query like this:
 `(subscribe [:some-query-id])`, and `a-query-fn` will be used
 to perform the query over the application state.

 Each time application state changes, `a-query-fn` will be
-called again to compute a new materialised view (a new computation over app state)
+called again to compute a new materialised view (a new computation over `app-db`)
 and that new value will be given to all `view` functions which are subscribed
 to `:some-query-id`.
 These `view` functions will then be called to compute the
 new DOM state (because the views depend on query results which have changed).